-Over 2600 jobs were posted on Indeed in last 15 days.
+Over 2600 jobs were posted on Indeed in the last 15 days.
 It is a high-competition social media marketing job as the probability of growth is really high.
-Do your homework before you apply to a job to ensure you’re working with someone who’s looking to promote a worker who excels.
+Before you apply to a job, ensure you’ll be working with someone who’s looking to promote a worker who excels.

 5. Social Media Marketing Specialist